HalkowichJasperSA/labs/mario/more/README.md

 ####  ####
 ```

-Notice that width of the "gap" between adjacent pyramids is equal to the width of two hashes, irrespective of the pyramids' heights.
+Notice that width of the "gap" between adjacent pyramids is equal to the width of two hashes, regardless of the pyramids' heights.

-Write `mario.py` at right in such a way that it implements this program as described!
+Write `mario.py` at right so that it implements this program as described!

 ### How to Test Your Code